adamlkl/GithubDataVisualisation/README.md

 By leveraging crossfilter's exquisite filtering capabilities, I can show information of size of each repo, (in this case I have changed it to the top 10 since there are way too much repositories in Bloomberg Github Account).
-By clicking on each segments on the pie chart, you can see languages used in the corresponding repo(I am trying to make it work with loc of each languages but it's not easy with crossfilter).
+By clicking on each segments on the pie chart, **_you can see languages used in the corresponding repo_**(I am trying to make it work with loc of each languages but it's not easy with crossfilter). **_You can also select the languages and display the repositories that uses them._**

 If the pie chart came out empty, chances are I am prevented from accessing it when I was extracting it, there are 2 instances that I have found to have this problem: Chromium.bb and TypeScript.
 I have removed Chromium.bb as it's size is too big, approximately more than 10 times larger than the 2nd largest repository.
 So I decided to take it out to restore the balance between arcs in the pie chart.